jakecinco/kodiri-kodflix-MERN/README.md

 [yarn global add] [npm install global] (installs the package required on your OS) [yarn run start backend] [npm run start backend]

-## Folder Structure
+## Challenge -18 Folder Structure

 Change the folder structure once you need data in the back end.

 Move all your files into 2 separate categories - FE (Front-end) and BE (Back-end).

-Leave the index.js and index.css files in the BE folder.

-Reconfigure imports to all pages based on the new file/ folder structure
+In the FE src folder - move all the components created and their folders Reconfigure imports to all pages based on the new file/ folder structure run [yarn start] make sure the front end is still working as intended

+Start on the backend - import express from npm and install/add it to the project In the BE src folder - create an app.js file and set up express [https://expressjs.com/en/starter/hello-world.html] check that the port is listening [node src/back-end/app.js ], refresh the browser and make sure that message is working in the FE port - this shows the runner has connected.